kjosib/kjosib/README.md

-## Hi there 👋

-We who are about to code, salute you!
+## We who are about to code, salute you! 👋

 ### 🔭 I’m currently working on ...